-Please stop and, we mean it.
-While we understand that everyone has budget and means, adding word cheap to a word funeral is outright offensive.
-And as much as everyone in floral industry will disagree with me, you are better off not sending flowers at all.
+Looking for cheap funeral flowers?
+While we understand that everyone has budget and means, adding word cheap to a word funeral does not sound appropriate.
+We can look for affordable and/or inexpensive flowers.
+And as much as everyone in floral industry will disagree with me, sometimes you are better off not sending flowers at all than buying "cheap flowers"

-The reason funeral flowers are more expensive than others is because they’re large and they require a large quantity of flowers.
+Let us explain why funeral flowers are so expensive?
+The reason funeral flowers are more expensive is because they’re large and they require significant quantity of blooms.
 Take per example your rose half-casket spray: It takes between 50 to 60 roses of AAA quality to make this casket spray, close to 2 hours of skilled labor and, some pretty significant (and pricey) amount of premium foliage.
-Or what about our beautiful condolences standing spray: Did you know that this one has over 50 different flowers in it and that it takes an hour of skilled labor to make it?
+Or what about our Beautiful Condolences standing spray: Did you know that this standing spray has over 50 different blooms in it and that it takes over an hour of skilled labor to make it?

 Having said all that, lets talk about options that can help you save money on funeral flowers.
 When it comes to the family of the deceased: the best option is to consult the real florist.
 Professional, educated and, trained florist will know how to help you save money on funeral or sympathy arrangement.
 Funeral flowers can be affordable and sympathy gifts even more.